 The capabilities and competencies of the organization's members.

-The guiding principles and core values that are essential to creating a strong culture.
+The guiding principles and core values are essential to creating a strong culture.

-The core beliefs and principles that are shared by the organization's members.
+The core beliefs and principles that the organization's members share.

-The model suggests that these elements must be aligned and mutually reinforcing in order for the organization to be successful.
+The model suggests that these elements must be aligned and mutually reinforcing for the organization to be successful.

-The model can be used to diagnose a company's current state, and to identify areas that need improvement in order to achieve organizational goals.
+The model can diagnose a company's current state and identify areas that need improvement to achieve organizational goals.